kitsamho/imdb_actor_graph/README.md

 - collapsing sections of the app interface, enhancing user experience and navigation within the app.

 ## Data Sources
-The data used in the Movie Graph Visualization app was sourced from The Movie Database (TMDB).
-The movie data and cast data were obtained by querying TMDB's API.
+The data used in the app was sourced from [The Movie Database (TMDB)](https://developer.themoviedb.org/docs).
+The movie data and cast data were obtained by querying TMDB's API (which is free to use and no/user friendly limits).
 While the code for querying the API is not included in the provided code snippet, if you find it useful, please feel free to reach out for further assistance.

 ## Data Formats